Finding the Right Property for a Knock Down Rebuild

 Deciding whether to buy, renovate or knock down rebuild (KDR) is a tricky one.
 While on the surface it may seem that a lick of paint here and a new cupboard there may be the cheaper option, renovation costs can quickly escalate.
 It can also be very time consuming- not to mention- expensive, hunting for your dream house in your dream location.
 Choosing to knock down and rebuild allows homeowners to retain the value of the land, which is often worth more than the house.

 Before you sign on the dotted line and start drawing up plans, there are a few things to look out for on your Saturday morning round-up.
-It may take months to find the perfect location, but orientation and block size are really important.
+It may take months to find the perfect location for your knock down rebuild, but orientation and block size are really important.
 Consider this your knock-down rebuild list:

 1. Heritage protections